bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 network interrupt CPU affinity to CPU 1, which our testing showed will slightly improve networking performance if the SMP kernel is active.

-Create these boot script and associated systemd service files with the following commands issued as root on the Seagate Central.
+Create these boot scripts and associated systemd service files with the following commands issued as root on the Seagate Central.

     # Create the startup script